Total enquiries, applications and payments processed to date as of Thursday 17th June 2021.

 n) When considering whether a self-employed person meets condition (j) above, Treasury will take into account for these purposes only the fact that one of the purposes of this provision was to prevent those with other sources of income that are their main sources of income claiming the grant e.g. a person in full time employment who receives a small amount of self-employment income from a few hours worked as a sports coach.
 It was not intended to prevent those whose profits have dropped recently and their main source of income is their self-employment from qualifying.

-Please note: Applications for Round 2 funding have now closed and can no longer be received.
+Please note: Applications for Round 2, 3 and 4 funding have now closed.

 Please find below relevant key dates relating to the various payments rounds of this scheme:

 Businesses who are unsure of their eligibility may contact the Department by telephone on 687333 or by completing the brief online enquiry form.